matias-ceau/scripts/docs/scripts/sync-repo.sh.md

-# Sync Git Repository Script
+# Sync Git Repository

 ---

-**[sync-repo.sh](/sync-repo.sh)**: Bash script for synchronizing a Git repository with practical features
+**sync-repo.sh**: A script to sync a git repository, fetching changes, stashing local modifications, and pushing updates.

 ---

 ### Dependencies

+- `git`: Essential for version control operations.
-- `bat`: A command-line tool that provides syntax highlighting and styled output for terminal commands.
+- `bat`: A cat clone with syntax highlighting and Git integration, used for displaying commands and outputs prettily.
-- `glow`: A tool for rendering Markdown content in the terminal with styled output.
+- `glow`: A terminal-rendered Markdown viewer for prettier output.

 ### Description

-This script is designed to streamline the process of syncing a Git repository, providing colorful output and user-friendly features.
-It incorporates error handling, conflict resolution, and accessibility options for users who prefer to visualize their command outputs.
+This script automates the process of syncing a Git repository.
+It performs various tasks including fetching updates from a remote repository, checking for conflicts, stashing local changes, and applying those changes after a successful pull.

 Key functionalities include:

-- **Colorful output**: Uses ANSI escape codes to provide visually appealing feedback during execution.
-- **Command execution and logging**: Each Git command is preceded by a printed message indicating which command is being executed, using the `bat` command for enhanced readability if it's installed.
-- **Conflict resolution**: If conflicts arise during the rebase process, the script offers interactive options for the user to resolve these issues.
-- **Summary display**: After syncing, it provides a summary of changes made during the synchronization process.
+- **Command Handling**: The script checks for the presence of dependencies (`bat` and `glow`) to enhance output formatting.
+If any are missing, it warns the user.
+- **Conflict Resolution**: Provides a user interface to resolve merge conflicts, allowing the user to either manually resolve, skip the commit, or abort the rebase.
+- **Visual Output**: Enhanced visual output is presented based on the availability of `bat` and `glow`, providing a user-friendly experience.

 ### Usage

-To use the script, you can run it directly from the terminal, passing the path of the git repository you wish to sync as an argument:
+Run the script from the terminal with the following syntax:

 ```bash
 ./sync-repo.sh <repository_path>
 ```

-**Example**:
+**Example Usage**:

 ```bash
 ./sync-repo.sh ~/.scripts
 ```

-The script will:
-1. Check if the provided path is a valid Git repository.
-2. Fetch the latest changes and, if necessary, perform a rebase operation.
-3. Handle any conflicts that may occur during rebasing.
-4. Commit any local changes and push them to the remote repository.
-5. Provide a summary of changes made.

-### Important Notes

-- Ensure that `bat` and `glow` are installed to make the most of the colorful outputs.
-- You must have adequate permissions to perform Git operations in the specified repository.
+This command will sync the repository located at `~/.scripts`.
+If no repository path is provided, the script will show usage instructions.

+After fetching the latest changes and managing local modifications, it commits and pushes changes if there are any.

+Finally, it displays a summary of the sync and returns to the original directory where the script was executed.

 ---

 > [!TIP]
-> The script could be improved by adding more detailed error handling for specific Git commands.
-Consider implementing logging to a file for audit purposes, especially in collaborative environments where tracking script execution is beneficial.
+> This script is well-structured, but there is room for improvement.
+Implementing a logging mechanism for actions taken during execution could be beneficial for debugging.
+Additionally, enhancing error handling could provide clearer feedback to the user.
+Consider using more modular functions for better maintainability, especially for conflict management and summary reporting.